ganeshutah/Jove/For_CS3100_Fall2020/README.md

        - 15_Derivatives/
      - Run the Notebooks provided within 13_Linearity_Amb/
      - Run the Notebooks provided within 14_Calculator/
+     - The directory ASSIGNMENT-7/ is created under 13_Linearity_Amb/

    - 16:10/15
      - The basics of derivative-based Pattern Matching.